By Lori B. Painter, Lawyer at Metzger Wickersham

 Most adults with autism spectrum disorder will not qualify for Social Security Disability Insurance (SSDI).
 In order to qualify for SSDI, you must have held a job for the required number of quarters for a person of your age.
 Since autism is present from birth, an applicant with a significant work history may find it hard to prove that his disorder affects his ability to hold a job.
 There is an exception: Adults with autism may apply for SSDI as an adult disabled child if a parent is deceased or receiving retirement or disability benefits.

 Gathering the documentation you need to support an SSI or SSDI claim can be frustrating.
 Explaining your symptoms is a challenge.
 For this reason, most autistic applicants are rejected the first time they apply for benefits.

-If you are trying to obtain Social Security benefits for a child or an adult with autism it is important to have an attorney help you with the process.
+If you are trying to obtain Social Security benefits for a child or an adult with autism it is important to have an SSD attorney in Pennsylvania help you with the process.